Guides¶

 records with the

 lairs.authorbuilders, write a single record, publish a whole graph in one dependency-orderedapplyWritesbatch, inspect the dry-run plan, and pull an account's records back for a git-like round trip.
-Reach for this when producing records and writing them to your own PDS repository. - The dataset API: load a corpus, take typed
+The write path targets your own PDS repository. - The dataset API: load a corpus, take typed

 Datasetviews over it, walk the cross-reference graph with the join helpers, and read theFeaturesderived from the model field specs.
-Reach for this when a loaded corpus needs adatasets-like access surface over the generated record models.
+This is thedatasets-like access surface over the generated record models.

 Integrations¶